I’m Innocent, Do I Need a Solicitor at the Police Station?

 4. Police Station interviews are governed by the Police and Criminal Evidence Act 1984 (PACE) codes of practice.
 There are 8 codes which regulate police powers and protects your rights.
 Your solicitor will be well appraised of these rules to ensure the officers are conducting the procedure at the station correctly according to PACE.
 PACE includes rules surrounding treatment whilst in custody.

 5. To fully assist the police in their investigations, you need to understand what is happening.
-Your solicitor will be able to explain the process to you, your rights and how best to proceed in interview.
+Your solicitor will be able to explain the process to you, your rights and how best to how best to proceed in interview.

 Police Station Interview Process